shmuelfomberg/mt-plugin-ninja-clans/README.txt

 Civilians (users that don't have a clan set) can not see any ninja.
 Everyone can see Civilians.
 Administrator can see everybody.

+If a user sees something that user from other clan did, (i.e. an entry) he will see "user deleted". because, ninjas.

 This plugin have no purpose. it was just written for fun.

 Installation